-Anesthesia services for all procedures will be provided by US Anesthesia Partners.
+Anesthesia services for all procedures will be provided by Noble Anesthesia.

 You will be taken care of by a board certified anesthesiologist, a nurse anesthetist, or a combined care team.

 Each patient should be given his or her own instructions.
 Please note that if you eat or drink when you were not supposed to, you could markedly increase the risks of anesthesia and risk the cancellation of your procedure or surgery.
 Please follow your instructions very carefully.